daniissac/torrent/README.md

 ### Usage
-1.Open your browser and navigate to [here](./torrent)
+1. Open your browser and navigate to [here](https://daniissac.com/torrent/)
 2. Use the interface to add magnet links or upload `.torrent` files, and the application will handle the downloads.

 ## License